Quasinormal modes and Hawking radiation of a charged Weyl black hole: Massless scalar field over charged Weyl black hole

 Here $l$ is the angular quantum number.
 This effective potential obviously depends on the black hole background as well as the angular quantum number.

 Left plot in Fig.\ref{instability_l0} shows the effective potential for $l=0$ with different $\lambda$.
 A negative gap can be observed in the effective potential.
-Usually, the negative gap is a possible signal of instability.
-To proceed, we show the dynamical evolution of the scalar field in the right plot in Fig.\ref{instability_l0}\footnote{We implement the dynamical evolution of the scalar field by the finite difference method (FDM), for which we shall give a brief introduction in Section \ref{sec-evo}.}.
-We find that the scalar field grows with time for any $\lambda$.
-It means that the system is unstable under the perturbation of the probe scalar field.
-We shall further confirm this point by the QNMs in Sec.\ref{sec-qnms}.
-While for $l>0$, the effective potentials are always positive (Figs.\ref{effective_potential} and \ref{eff-potential-dif-lambda}).
-It indicates that for $l>0$, the system is stable under the perturbation of the scalar field.
+The negative gap is a probable indicator of instability, although not always.
+It advises a rigorous examination of the QNMs and the time domain profile to corroborate the stability characteristic.
+This will be illustrated in the sections that follow.
+While for $l>0$, the effective potentials are always positive (the right plot in Fig.\ref{instability_l0}), indicating that the system is stable under the perturbation of the scalar field.

-Further, from Fig.\ref{effective_potential}, we observe that for fixed black hole parameter $\lambda$, the height of the potential barrier increases with the increase of the angular quantum number, which is the universal properties of the potential barrier of black hole.
-For fixed $l$, we see that the height of the potential barrier grows with increasing $\lambda$ (Fig.\ref{eff-potential-dif-lambda}) which also shows that the height increases slightly as $\lambda$ is large enough.
-There is no doubt that the shape of the effective potential shall make a significant impact on the QNMs, dynamical evolution and Harwking radiation, which shall be illustrated in what follows.
+Further, from Fig.\ref{effective_potential}, we observe that for fixed black hole parameter $\lambda$, the height of the potential barrier grows with the angular quantum number.
+This is the universal property of the black hole potential barrier.
+For fixed $l$, we see that the height of the potential barrier grows with increasing $\lambda$ (see Fig.\ref{instability_l0}).
+However, once $\lambda$ grows large enough, the increase in height becomes moderate.
+There is no doubt that the shape of the effective potential shall make a significant impact on the QNMs, dynamical evolution and Hawking radiation, which shall be illustrated in what follows.